jscherff/cmdbd/README.md

     "Updated": "2017-10-17T16:54:09.4910059-07:00"
 ```
 #### Datastore Settings (`store/mysql.json`)
-The database configuration file contains parameters required for the server to authenticate and communicate with the database:
+The datastore configuration file contains parameters required for the server to authenticate and communicate with the database:
 ```json
 {
     "User": "cmdbd",